 - If you’re printing multiple sets, number the backs of the cards (or draw colored dots/shapes on them) so it’s easy to match a missing card with its set.

-As you can see, there are tons of ways to use sorts, and lots of benefits.
-I’d love to hear how you sorting activities to teach and review content in your classroom!
+As you can see, there are tons of ways to use sorting activities with 3rd, 4th, and 5th graders – and lots of benefits!